cjrace/gss-chart-colours/colour_palette_guidance.md

 To make data visualisations as accessible as possible, adjacent colours should have a 3:1 contrast ratio whenever this can be done.

-However, in more complex data visualisations with several colours it is not always possible for adjacent colours to have a 3:1 contrast with each other and with the background.
-When this happens it can be classed as a particular presentation, essential to the information being conveyed.
-Therefore, it would not fail the accessibility legislation under this success criterion.
+In more complex data visualisations with several colours it is not always possible for adjacent colours to have a 3:1 contrast with each other and with the background.
+When this happens, and the chart has a clear need to be more complex, we believe it can be classed as a particular presentation, essential to the information being conveyed.
+In this scenario, you should ensure that you are making your chart accessible in other ways, by avoiding reliance on colour alone and giving text alternatives.

 ### [Success Criterion 1.4.1 Use of Color](https://www.w3.org/TR/WCAG21/#use-of-color)